victorJB/Micro_Store/README.md

 Email: slayerhd363@gmail.com

-Description: A project for representation Micro Store.
-The user cans Login in the system and select some products of the catalog, after that the user needs indroduce a gift code for end his purchase.
+Description: A project to represent Micro Store.
+The user can Login in the system and select some products from the catalog, Next he has to indroduce a gift code to finish his purchase.

 The project was programming in C# and using Windows Forms for GUI.
 The Database is in SQL language using MySql.

-The user needs open the MicroStore.sln file to load the project for that is neccesary that the user has installed Microsoft Visual Studio Community version for Windows or Mono for Linux.
+The user needs to open the MicroStore.sln file to load the project.
+It is neccesary to have Microsoft Visual Studio Community version for Windows or Mono for Linux.

 *